 8. Bah Kut The

 Introduced by Hokkien immigrants from China, bah kut the or meat bone tea is popular as one of delicious Singapore’s most popular street food dishes.
 Additionally, it is one of the oldest dishes in Singapore.
 According to some mythological stories a cook was attempting to feed a Hungary beggar.
 Locals say the name derivate from brown- tea-like resemblance.
 It consists of juicy pork ribs, and after that, it is cooked on the sim in herbal broth for hours.
 The soup served is a bit complex as it requires appropriate quantities of garlic, cinnamon, fennel, cloves, and dang GUI to get the best taste.
-Book your Singapore International Holiday Packages to revel in this scrumptious food fest.
+Book Best Singapore International Holiday Packages to revel in this scrumptious food fest.